Get Started as a Developer

 - Replace the

-with the actual path to the installed files (for example, fromnode_modules
+path/towith the actual path to the installed files (for example, fromnode_modules). - Place the

 Apply Agency Theming

-The NYSDS includes prebuilt theme stylesheets for agency branding (e.g. colors, buttons, etc).
+The NYS Design System includes prebuilt theme stylesheets for agency branding (e.g. colors, buttons, etc).

 Note: If no agency theme is applied, components will default to NYS blue.